jim-collier/x9git/README.md

 	- Gitsby never rebases, amends, squashes, or force-pushes, and its merges leave the branch visible in the history.
 If your team requires "squash and merge" or "rebase and merge", this isn't the tool.

-One difference matters more than which of these you pick.
-They're all conventions - a document the team agrees to, and then drifts away from as a deadline gets close.
-With Gitsby the workflow is the tool.
-There's no command for "push to `main` anyway", so there's nothing to remember and nothing to quietly skip.
+One difference matters more than which of these you pick: They're all conventions - a document the team agrees to, and then drifts away from as a deadline gets close.
+With Gitsby, *the workflow is the tool*.
+There's no command for "push to `main` anyway", so there's nothing to remember and nothing to quietly erode over time.

 ## Why

-Many years ago, I grew tired of my talented development team of expert git users (and also myself) making repeated, costly mistakes with the tool.
+Many years ago, I grew tired of my talented development team of expert git users making repeated, costly mistakes with the tool.
+(It's also possible I'm projecting...)

 Not from incompetence, malice, recklessness, or carelessness - but because git is so powerful that the exact order of operations for tough edge-cases can be both hard to remember, and not inherently obvious.

 Many of those tough edge-cases arose in the first place, precisely because our git workflow wasn't enforced at an automation level.

-(I'm sure this is all sounding too familiar for veteran developers.)
+(I'm sure this is all sounding too familiar for veteran developers, managers, and CTOs.)

-I surveyed the git tools and wrappers available at the time and concluded they were also "too flexible" - none enforced an opinionated (enough) workflow based on well-established industry best practices.
+I surveyed the git tools, wrappers, and standards available at the time and concluded they were also "too flexible" - none enforced an opinionated (enough) workflow.

 So I wrote x9git, the v1 forerunner of Gitsby.

 For years, it worked and was useful.
-But it wasn't comprehensive enough - bare git was still needed on a regular basis.
-Also, the version that worked well, while open-sourced and committed to a company repo, never made it into this "permanent home" repo when I created it a couple of years later.
-That first commit had some broken features I punted on and commented out.
+But it wasn't comprehensive enough - bare git was still needed.

 Now, years later, this v2 release - renamed Gitsby - finally fulfills the original vision: with a small but comprehensive end-to-end set of bulletproof commands.

 ## Commands

-What you reach for daily is one word.
+What you reach for daily is a one-word command.
 Everything else is grouped under a noun, so the whole set is discoverable from three starting points. `repository` and `branch` spell out if you prefer them.

 | Command              | Args          | What it does
 | :--                  | :--           | :--